 At present the school provides a comprehensive curriculum in: English, Mathematics, Health and Physical Education, Science, Technology, Humanities, Languages Other Than English (LOTE) – Indonesian and The Arts.

 To actively support these curriculum areas, the following enrichment programs are provided: Life Education, Swimming, Camps and Excursions Program, Interschool Sport, Cross Country Skiing, School Representative Council, Cultural Visits, Parent Education Programs and Sporting Schools.

 Learning Technologies in the classroom have a ratio of 1:1 networked computers linked to the Internet and all classrooms have been greatly enhanced by the use of Interactive Whiteboards.
-Robotics kits are at a 1:2 ratio allowing students to regulary practise their coding, design and construction skills.
+Robotics kits are at a 1:2 ratio allowing students to regularly practise their coding, design and construction skills.